 If you grew up in the West, and you often read blogs and Google “how to” strategies, you probably don’t need new information.
 You actually need some advice to apply what you already know.
 We can Google anything; but turning that information into actions, is a different ball-game.

 So, we’ve torn out an action-page from our workshops, and posted it up here.
-Do yourself a favour: Actually TRY these three pointers, and share your experiences with us in the comments-section.
+Do yourself a favour: Actually TRY these three pointers, and share your experiences with me.

 Blogs are for the reading, but life is for the living!

 In your next conversation with a friend, listen intently to everything they say.
 When u feel the urge to interrupt, or have something that you want to respond with, do one of the following: